abuxolugo/abuxolugo.github.io/publications.md

 ## Other Presentations

+Buxó-Lugo, A., Nourani, S., & Kurumada, C. (2018, May).
+Adaptation in question-statement prosody processing.
+Invited talk, multi-lab psycholinguistic workshop, University of Toronto.

 Buxó-Lugo, A. (2017, March).
 Interactivity and adaptation in intonational boundary processing.
 Cognitive psychology talk series, Department of Psychology, University of Illinois at Urbana-Champaign.

 Buxó-Lugo, A. (2017, February).
 Expectations and adaptation in prosody.
 Invited talk, Department of Brain and Cognitive Sciences, University of Rochester.

 Buxó-Lugo, A., Jacobs, C. L., & Watson, D. G. (2016, November).
 What’s a competitor?
 Language Processing talk series, University of Illinois at Urbana-Champaign.